GothenburgBitFactory/tw.org/content/support/faq/faq.timew.005.md

 ---
 title: "Taskwarrior - FAQ"
 topic: "Timewarrior"
-question: "Starting several tasks at once - is it possible with timewarrior?"
+question: "Starting several tasks at once - is it possible with Timewarrior?"
 ---

 Back to the [FAQ](/support/faq)

+{{< question >}}
-Q: starting several tasks at once - is it possible with timewarrior?
+### starting several tasks at once - is it possible with Timewarrior?

-Hi, I am starting to use timewarrior together with Taskwarrior.
+Hi, I am starting to use Timewarrior together with Taskwarrior.
 I tried to track several tasks ato once.
 An example scenario is that alongside a research bit that I am doing (task 7) it I also have to e-mail a colleague (task 9).
 That initial time that I spend is necessary for both tasks.
 So I would like to start both, then stop e-mail (done) but continue with the research bit.
 I could of course do:

 7 start, 7 stop, 9 start, 9 stop, 7 start